 - Bill Payment Assistance for homeless shelters and other related programs

 Guidelines for Proposals

-Organizations applying for a purpose other than bill payment assistance must submit a proposal.
+Organizations must submit a Coversheet, Budget, and Proposal.
 Proposals should be brief and should not exceed 10 pages including the budget.
 Proposals should include:

 - Brief history and purpose of the organization,